-Value of Stock Options
+Value of Stock Options and SARs

-The Company has valued awards for each of the plans included herein using the Black-Scholes option-pricing model.
-The Company historically has been a private company and lacks company-specific historical and implied volatility information.
-Therefore, the Company estimates its expected stock volatility based on historical volatility of peer companies and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its own traded stock price.
-For options with service-based vesting conditions, the expected term of the Company's stock options has been determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
+The Company values options and SARs using the Black-Scholes option-pricing model.
+The Company lacks sufficient historical company-specific volatility information.
+Therefore, the Company estimates expected stock volatility based on historical volatility of peer companies and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its own traded stock price.
+For options with service-based vesting conditions, the expected term of the Company's stock options has been determined utilizing the "simplified" method for awards that qualify as "plainvanilla" options.
+For SARs, the expected term is based upon the weighting of certain future events.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for the time periods approximately equal to the expected term of the award.
-Expected dividend yield is based on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.
+An expected dividend yield of 0% is based on the fact that the Company has never paid cash dividends and does not expect to do so in the foreseeable future.